-St Ursula’s College, Toowoomba, a Catholic educational and residential community in the Ursuline Tradition, is dedicated to the education and care of young women.
+St Ursula’s College, a Catholic educational and residential community in the Ursuline tradition, is dedicated to the education and care of young women in Years 7-12.

 We strive to create learning opportunities that will encourage students to take responsibility for their own thinking and learning, so that they may become more resourceful and empathetic young women who seek: